Coventry and Warwickshire Partnership NHS Trust cares for one patient with Covid-19 in hospital

 Advertisement

-The figures also show that no new patients with Covid were admitted to hospital in Coventry and Warwickshire Partnership NHS Trust in the week to April 3.
-This was down from four in the previous seven days.
+The figures also show that no new patients with Covid were admitted to hospital in Coventry and Warwickshire Partnership NHS Trust in the week to April 10.